aws/amazon-ecs-agent/README.md

 ## Building and Running from Source

-**Running the Amazon ECS Container Agent outside of Amazon EC2 is not supported.**

 ### Docker Image (on Linux)

 The Amazon ECS Container Agent may be built by typing `make` with the [Docker